 MUMBAI: Mrs. Sandra Shroff has spent 45 years in Chemical Industry.
 She is the Vice Chairman of UPL.
 She is also at the helm of Enviro Technology Limited and Bharuch Enviro Infrastructure Limited as Director.
 Apart from the growth of her company which is her top priority, she has been closely associated with ICMA (now known as ICC), FICCI, Assochem and CHEMEXCIL.
 Instrumental in resolving the problems faced by the chemical industry throughout India, over the last three decades she has been a major contributor to the rapid industrial growth at Ankleshwar and Vapi in Gujarat.
-Mrs. Shroff’s social contribution is at par with her contribution to the growth of the Indian Chemical industry.
 In conversation with Rusen Kumar, Editor of India CSR Network; Ms. Sandra Shroff, Vice Chairman of UPL shared her views and way forward to the CSR at UPL Limited.
 She says, “The government must trust us to do a good job, and leave us to do it.”
 She proudly said, ”Children getting education in the schools make me passionate about CSR.
 Edited excerpts:

 What does CSR mean to you?